ijeyanthan/zendesk-import-into-forum/README.md

 import-into-zendesk-forum
 =========================

-A Python Script to import bunch of offline HTML files into Zendesk Forum creating Topics in a Forum under Categories
+[This project is obsolete as Zendesk changed its forums to Help Center] A Python Script to import bunch of offline HTML files into Zendesk Forum creating Topics in a Forum under Categories

 To know more, visit http://developer.zendesk.com/documentation/rest_api/forums.html for the list of possible JSON requests available in Zendesk.